adripanico/tic-tac-tsreact/README.md

 # Tic Tac TSReact!

-This project is the [official React tutorial](https://reactjs.org/tutorial/tutorial.html#completing-the-game) using TypeScript and Sass.
-There is a working demo [here](http://adripanico.github.io/tic-tac-tsreact).
+This project is the [official React tutorial](https://reactjs.org/tutorial/tutorial.html#completing-the-game) using TypeScript, React Router and Sass.

+There is a working **demo** [here](http://adripanico.github.io/tic-tac-tsreact).

 The steps to create the scaffolding have been as follows: